mathurinm/mathurinm.github.io/_posts/2024-09-04-presentation_advice.md

 permalink:  /:title/
 ---

-Summary advice given after attending one day of M1 internship presentations at ENS.

 **TLDR**: Never underestimate how easily and quickly you can lose the audience, and how hard it is for them to catch up afterwards.